Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 Sellers who use an agent matching service get a traditional full-service agent for a fraction of their typical rate.

-Of course, there’s no one-size-fits-all solution for your home sale.
+Of course, there’s no one-size-fits-all solution for selling your home.
 Everyone’s situation is unique, and each seller needs different things from their agent.

-The best approach is to think about what you really do and don’t want out of your home selling experience, then consult a professional to help you get there.
+The best approach is to think about what you really want and don’t want out of your home-selling experience and consult a professional to help you achieve it.

 If you're weighing your options for buying or selling a house, Clever can help!